 You should not have to pay these bills yourself.
 You deserve to seek a fair settlement from the insurance company that is representing the driver who hit you.

-Keep in mind that you have a limited amount of time to file a personal injury lawsuit.
-In Indiana, you have up to two years to begin the process, according to Indiana Code 2019 §34-11-2-4.
+Keep in mind that you have a limited time to file a personal injury lawsuit.
+In Indiana, you have up to two years to begin the process, according to IC § 34-11-2-4.
 This is one reason why it can be important to speak with a lawyer as soon as possible after your accident.

 As you search for a personal injury lawyer to help with your case, keep in mind that the team at the Sevenish Law Firm, P.C. focuses on personal injury law.
 Some discount law firms may try to handle injury cases along with all other types of cases, meaning they are a jack of all trades but an expert in none of them.

 We will work tirelessly on your behalf, taking over negotiations with the insurer, allowing you to focus more on the healing process.
-Call us at (317) 636-7777 as soon as possible for a free case review.
+Contact us as soon as possible for a free case review.